glorwlin/glorwlin.github.io/about.markdown

 permalink: /about/
 ---

 Hi, I am Gloria!
-Here I will be sharing with you things that I have been learning in the context of both work and life, and, hopefully, we can learn together.
+Here I will be sharing with you the things that I have been learning recently and, hopefully, we can learn together.

 <!---
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)